UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 That’s because some of them are lying on top of each other with the same sugar and calorie values.

-It may be of use to set an opacity to the graph to differentiate those points.
+One way we can deal with this is by changing the `opacity` of each of those points.
+That way, the darker points represent that there is more than one data point at that point in the chart, and the lightest point represent that there is only one data point there.

-Opacity is set with the argument `opacity` in the `mark_circle()` function and accepts values between 0 and 1, with 1 being full intensity.
+We set opacity with `opacity` in the `mark_circle()` function and it accepts values between 0 and 1, with 1 being full opacity.
+Here we set it at 0.3.

 Look at that\!
 Now we can see there are multiple cereals that have 3.5g of sugar with 110 calories.